Taiwanese people: Multicultural present

 The increasing number of marriages between Taiwanese and other countries creates a problem for the rigid definitions of ethnic identity used by both the ROC and the PRC when discussing Taiwan (Harrell 1995).
 In one-fourth of all marriages in Taiwan today, one partner will be from another country and one out of every twelve children is born to a family of mixed parentage.
 As Taiwan's birthrate is among the lowest in the world, this contingent is playing an increasingly important role in changing Taiwan's demographic makeup.
-By 2010, this social-cultural group of people is typically known as "Taiwan's new resident" (臺灣新住民 lit.
-"New Residents in Taiwan" Taiwan Hsin Chu-min (Xīnzhùmín); /[ɕin ʈ͡ʂu min]/).
+By 2010, this social-cultural group of people is typically known as "Taiwan's new resident" (臺灣新住民 (Táiwān xīn zhùmín, New Residents of Taiwan); /cmn/).

 Current state of Taiwanese identity

 A passport issued by the Republic of China, with the word "Taiwan" in Latin script on the cover, but without the corresponding Han characters.

 National Chengchi University has conducted annual polls since 1991 on self-identity in Taiwan excluding Kinmen and Matsu.
-In 1991 17.6% of the respondents identified as Taiwanese (臺灣人) only, 25.5% as Chinese (zhongguoren 中國人) only, 46.4% as both.
+In 1991, 17.6% of the respondents identified as Taiwanese (臺灣人) only, 25.5% as Chinese (中國人 (Zhōngguó rén)) only, 46.4% as both.
 In 2000 the numbers were 36.9% Taiwanese, 12.5% Chinese, 44.1% both.
-In 2010 52.7% identified as Taiwanese, 3.8% as Chinese, 39.8% as both.
-In 2020 64.3% identified as Taiwanese, 2.6% as Chinese, 29.9% as both.
-As the word zhongguoren in Taiwan has become associated with PRC citizenship, it reflects a divergence between civic and national identities.
-From 2014 to 2018 and 2020 to 2022, the number of those identifying solely as "Taiwanese" declined (from 60.6 to 54.5 and from 64.3 to 60.8, respectively).
+In 2010, 52.7% identified as Taiwanese, 3.8% as Chinese, 39.8% as both.
+In 2020, 64.3% identified as Taiwanese, 2.6% as Chinese, 29.9% as both.
+As the word Zhongguo ren in Taiwan has become associated with PRC citizenship, it reflects a divergence between civic and national identities.
+From 2014, to 2018 and 2020 to 2022, the number of those identifying solely as "Taiwanese" declined (from 60.6 to 54.5 and from 64.3 to 60.8, respectively).
 Researchers analysing this phenomenon found that the performance of the ruling political party influenced the way people identified.
 The study found that when the Democratic Progressive Party was believed to have governed well, the number of people identifying solely as "Taiwanese" increased, and when the Kuomintang was believed to have governed well, the number of people expressing affiliation to a "Chinese and Taiwanese" identity increased.